karlbennett/smt-parent-pom/src/site/markdown/documentation.md

 ## Plugins

-This parent pom provides te following plugins.
+This parent pom provides the following plugins.

 ### org.apache.maven.plugins:maven-source-plugin
 The Maven source plugin is present to make sure that the projects source is deployed.